High Speed Rail (London - West Midlands) Act 2017

+The High Speed Rail (London – West Midlands) Act 2017 (c.
+7) is an act of Parliament in the United Kingdom in connection with the high-speed railway, High Speed 2.

+Provisions

-The High Speed Rail (London – West Midlands) Act 2017 is an Act of Parliament in the United Kingdom which authorises the construction of Phase One of High Speed 2, a high-speed railway between London and Birmingham.
-The Act was introduced to Parliament as a Hybrid Bill on 25 November 2013, and received royal assent on 23 February 2017.
+The act authorised the construction of Phase One of High Speed 2, between London and Birmingham.
+The act was introduced to Parliament as a hybrid bill on 25 November 2013, and received royal assent on 23 February 2017.

 Committee

-The High Speed Rail (London - West Midlands) Bill Select Committee was a select committee of the House of Lords in the Parliament of the United Kingdom.
-The Committee was established in 2016 with a remit to provide persons and bodies directly affected by the Act the opportunity to object to specific provisions of the bill.
+The High Speed Rail (London – West Midlands) Bill Select Committee was a select committee of the House of Lords.
+The committee was established in 2016 with a remit to provide persons and bodies directly affected by the Act the opportunity to object to specific provisions of the bill.

 Membership

-As of 31 March 2019, the members of the committee are as follows:
+At 31 March 2019, the members of the committee were as follows: